cechandler/dissertation-paper/dissertation/source/04_part3_intro_wald.md

 |       | Var 7   | 1:18     | 595-605  | `eighthNote` = 64                   | Piu lento                       |
 |       |         |          |          |                                     |                                 |

 Throughout the following discussion of *Wald*, the term part will be used to refer to those variation groupings listed in Table @tbl:wald-form.
 Variation will of course be used to refer to an individual variation instance, while section will refer to those subdivisions within a variation.
 Given the close re-reading or recontextualization relationship between the variations of Part A, a convenient short-hand notation of Intro:Sec1 or Var2:Sec1 or Var3:Sec1 will be used to clearly specify the section at hand.
-Phrases like "the fourth sections of Part A" apply to multiple instances of a recurring section (e.g. Intro:Sec4, Var1:Sec4, and Var2:Sec4).
+Phrases like "the fourth sections of Part A" or PartA:Sec4 apply to multiple instances of a recurring section (e.g. Intro:Sec4, Var1:Sec4, and Var2:Sec4).

 ## Associative Sets